Adnan Malik: Acting

 Malik marked his professional-acting debut in 2007 with Zibahkhana: Hell's Ground and followed that with an appearance in Slackistan in 2008.
 Later he appeared in 2014 Hum TV's drama serial Sadqay Tumhare written by Khalil-ur-Rehman based on his own life-story and directed by Mohammed Ehteshamuddin, portraying Khalil opposite to Mahira Khan, as her love interest.
 He describes his experience in the serial as "personal growth". and he received three Hum Award nominations winning two including Hum Award for Best Television Sensation Male, Hum Award for Best Onscreen Couple and was nominated for Hum Award for Best Actor Popular.
 Malik received his first Best TV Actor nomination at 15th Lux Style Awards.
 Before the serial he played a supporting role in controversial film Slackistan.
 In 2016, he was cast in a role of Sikandar an aspiring photographer in romantic drama series Dil Banjaara, opposite Sanam Saeed and Mira Sethi.
 In an interview with Dawn News, Malik describes, "I play the role of Sikander, who's an aspiring photographer, a part of him that resonates with me because that's what peaked my interest in the arts, when my father bought me my first camera.
 He's a very rugged, outdoorsy kinda guy, very different from Khalil.
 There's just this lightness to him.
 So the show revolves around this guy who's a bit of a wanderer and his equation with two ladies, a non-traditional love triangle of sorts."

 Production house

 Malik owns a boutique media production house called Adnan Malik Production (AMP), where he directs and produces TV commercials, documentaries, music videos and photography.

 Non-film work

+Fashion design

 While in New York City he owned a tee-shirt company named Urban Turban, his products being popular enough to attract the attention of famed fashion designer and stylist Patricia Field.